borowskk/zookeeper-fuse/README.md

 Limitations
 -----------
 * Displaying Leaf Nodes: In the Zookeeper, even directories can have contents.
 An aspect which is difficult to represent within the constraints of a fuse filesystem.
 As such, two leaf display modes are supported: DIR and FILE.
 In both modes the contents of directories are stored in special "_zoo_data_" files.
 The differences between the display modes are as follows:
     1. DIR: Display all leaf nodes as directories, has the side-effect that new files can only be created using mkdir.
     2. FILE: Display all leaf nodes as files, has the side-effect that directories cannot be created.
-    3. HYBRID: Empty or child-having nodes are shown as directories.
-        Other nodes, if they have data and do not have children, are files.
-        This mode best translates itself to a OS-like filesystem.
-        In hybrid mode chmod is always 0777.
-        / will always be a directory.
+    3. HYBRID: Read more below.
 * mv is not yet implemented in any leaf display mode
     * mv is implemented in HYBRID mode, but only for files, not for directories
 * cp is not fully supported (unless you use the HYBRID mode)
     * When leaf display mode is FILE, files can be copied accurately but directories aren't
     * When leaf display mode is DIR, nodes are created but contents aren't copied